denisgurcu/assignment-2-tomado/README.md

 ---

+### Testing with Demo User

+You can log in with the following demo credentials:

+- **Email**: `demo@example.com`
+- **Password**: `demo1234`

+Alternatively, you can register your own account to test the app.

+---

 ## 🔗 Notes for Instructor

-😢 Thank you for reviewing this project.
+😢😢😢😢😢😢😢 Thank you for reviewing this project.
 It is still a work in progress, and some features are incomplete.
-Your understanding is appreciated.
+Your understanding is appreciated.😢😢😢😢😢😢😢